dianacsanchezm/Profile-card-component-coding-challenge/README.md

 # Profile-card-component-coding-challenge
-This is a challenge from front end Mentor.
+This is a challenge from frontend Mentor.